Introduction

 Returns:

-Jacobian \({}_B J_{WB}\) of the body twist.
+Jacobian \({}_B J_{WB}\) of the frame.

 When the robot model includes a floating base (pin.JointModelFreeFlyer), the configuration vector \(q\) consists of: